awsdocs/aws-systems-manager-user-guide/doc_source/integrations-community.md

   *Published August 2019*
 +  [Managing AWS resources across multiple accounts and Regions using AWS Systems Manager Automation](http://aws.amazon.com/blogs/mt/managing-aws-resources-across-multiple-accounts-and-regions-using-aws-systems-manager-automation/)

-  Learn how to manage your resources across multiple AWS accounts and Regions using Systems Manager Automation\.
+  Learn how to manage your resources across multiple Amazon Web Services accounts and AWS Regions using Systems Manager Automation\.

   *Published January 2019*
 + [Onica Demonstrates Uses for New AWS Systems Manager Automation Actions](https://onica.com/blog/devops/aws-blog-on-demonstrating-uses-for-new-aws-systems-manager-automation-by-onica/)

-  Onica uses real world examples representing some of the problems they see in the field while assisting AWS customers to demonstrate how Automation actions can be used to solve these problems\.
+  Onica uses real world examples representing some problems they see in the field while assisting AWS customers to show how Automation actions can be used to solve these problems\.

   *Published August 2018*